cake-build/website/input/faq/index.md

 ### How do you pin the version of a Module being used?

-This can be done through the packages.config file in the root of the Modules folder.
+This can be done through the packages.config file in the root of the Modules folder, or via the module pre-processor directive in your Cake script.
 See this [tutorial](https://cakebuild.net/docs/tutorials/pinning-cake-version) for more information.

 ### How do you enable a different verbosity for logging within Cake?